jump-dev/JuMP.jl/docs/src/quickstart.md

 ```
 In this case, `GLPK` returned `Success`.
 This does not mean that it has found
 the optimal solution.
 Instead, it indicates that GLPK has finished running and
-did not encounter any errors or termination limits.
+did not encounter any errors or user-provided termination limits.

 ```@meta
 DocTestSetup = nothing